-At one time the town blacksmith created almost everything anyone needed made from iron – nails, knives, kitchen utensils, horseshoes, hinges and latches for doors and windows, etc..
+At one time the town blacksmith created almost everything anyone needed made from metal – nails, knives, kitchen utensils, horseshoes, hinges and latches for doors and windows, etc..
 Blacksmiths were the all-around inventors and repairmen of their day.
-Sanborn Mills Farm is dedicated to preserving the skills and knowledge of traditional coal forge blacksmithing and offers workshops from April to November each year.
+Sanborn Mills Farm is dedicated to preserving the traditional skills if blacksmithing and offers workshops from April to November each year.

 Our well-equipped Blacksmith Studio is in a timber framed structure located in a quiet corner of the farm.
-It has four student forges and a teaching forge.
+It has four student forges and a teaching forge, all fueled with coal.
 Each forge is equipped with an anvil, a vice, hammers and tongs, and a quench barrel.
 Students are welcome to use the wide range of tools in the studio and bring personal tools to work with as well.

 Individuals must be a minimum of 18 years old to participate in blacksmith workshops and open forge sessions.
 Safety glasses are required at all times while working in the blacksmith studio and ear protection is recommended; both are provided.
-Covered shoes or boots are also required and we recommend wearing comfortable clothes and an apron.
+Covered shoes or boots are also required and we recommend wearing clothes made from natural fibers and a leather apron.

 Workshops are listed in the Calendar section of this website .

-Click here if you are traveling from afar and will be in need of housing.
+Click here if you are traveling from afar and will need of housing.

 Click here for a gallery of images from the Blacksmith Teaching Studio.